ielomariala/Hex-Game/README.md

 ## 4    	License
 	ENSEIRB-MATMECA

-# This is not Final Version of project
+# Reminder: This is not Final Version of project